ShahariarRabby/deeplearning.ai/README.md

 -->

 ## Pre Trained Models
 **Github only allows to share file less than 50mb.
-There is some pre-trained model like resnet etc. Suggest you to download them from My [Google Drive]() or download them from online (as they are so popular you can easily get them)**
+There is some pre-trained model like resnet etc. Suggest you to download them from My [Google Drive]() (DRIVE LINK REMOVED) or download them from online (as they are so popular you can easily get them)**

 ## Video Link
 * **[Deeplearning.ai youtube channel](https://www.youtube.com/channel/UCcIXc5mJsHVYTZR1maL5l9w/playlists)**